jbottum/t5pat/langchain_markdown.md

 * [Summarization](https://python.langchain.com/en/latest/use_cases/summarization.html): Compressing longer documents.
 A type of Data-Augmented Generation.
 * [Evaluation](https://python.langchain.com/en/latest/use_cases/evaluation.html): Generative models are hard to evaluate with traditional metrics.
 One promising approach is to use language models themselves to do the evaluation.

+As you can see from the previous section, LangChain includes many advanced features and it enables complex model processing.
+In our example, we will use models, prompts, and pipelines for question answering, text-to-text, sequence-to-sequence, and text-generation.

 ## Getting started

 In our example and process, we wanted to simplify the getting started.
-We selected specific LLMs to run in the LangChain framework which will run in a local environment i.e. in an older, Mac laptop.
+We selected specific LLMs to run in the LangChain framework, which will run in a local environment i.e. in an older, Mac laptop with 16GB RAM without GPUs.
 We anticipate that many developers can use this initially and then modify our choices for your requirements.

-As you can see from the previous section, LangChain includes many advanced features and it enables complex model processing.
-In our example, we will use models, prompts, and pipelines for question answering, text-to-text, sequence-to-sequence, and text-generation.

-### Starting place
+### Step 1

-This post assumes that users have docker, python and a terminal installed and the installation for that software can be found on the linkes below.
+This post assumes that users have docker, python and a terminal installed and the installation for that software can be found in the instructions below.
+Before installing the software, you should consider which directories that you will you.
+Most dependencies will install automatically.
+You will need a directory for the python script that runs the models and we suggest a directory nameed t5pat.

+### Installing Docker

+To install Docker on macOS, you can follow these steps:

+Visit the Docker website to download the Docker Desktop for Mac installer: https://www.docker.com/products/docker-desktop

+On the Docker Desktop for Mac page, click on the "Download Docker Desktop" button.
+You may be asked to create a Docker account or log in if you don't have one.

+Once the download is complete, open the downloaded file (usually named Docker.dmg).

+In the installer window, drag the Docker icon to the Applications folder to install Docker.

+Open the Applications folder and double-click on the Docker icon to launch Docker.

+You may be prompted to authorize the Docker app to run on your Mac.
+Enter your system password and follow the instructions to complete the authorization process.

+Docker will start initializing, and you'll see the Docker icon appear in the macOS menu bar.

+After Docker has finished starting up, you'll see the Docker whale icon in the menu bar.
+Docker is now installed and running on your Mac.

+To verify that Docker is installed correctly, open a terminal and run the following command: docker version

+This command will display the version information of Docker if it is installed properly.

+You can now start using Docker on your macOS machine to build, run, and manage containers for your applications.

-### Install dependencies
+### Installing Python

+Installing Python on a Mac is relatively straightforward.
+Here's a step-by-step guide to help you:

+Check the installed version (optional): Open the Terminal application (found in the Utilities folder within the Applications folder) and type python --version to see if Python is already installed on your system.
+Note that macOS usually comes with a pre-installed version of Python.

+Download Python: Visit the official Python website at https://www.python.org/downloads/ and click on the "Download Python" button.
+Choose the latest stable version suitable for your macOS.

+Run the installer: Locate the downloaded Python installer package (e.g., python-3.x.x-macosx10.x.pkg) and double-click on it to start the installation process.
+Follow the prompts and instructions in the installer.

+Customize installation (optional): During the installation, you'll have the option to customize the installation settings.
+If you're unsure, the default settings are usually sufficient for most users.

+Install Python: Proceed with the installation by clicking "Install" or a similar button.
+You may be prompted to enter your administrator password.
+Wait for the installation to complete.

+Verify the installation: After the installation is finished, open a new Terminal window and type python --version to verify that Python is installed correctly.
+You should see the version number of the installed Python.

+## Installing dependencies for the models

 After installing the software above, you will need to install the dependencies.
 From the terminal, please run the commands below